News

 Donor Recognition Event at the Atlantic White Cedar Swamp Trail, Wellfleet

-The successful efforts of Friends (FCCNS) and many donors who made the Atlantic White Cedar Swamp Trial project a reality were recently celebrated.
-It was a beautiful day with NPS staff, Friends and park participants in attendance.
-Superintendent Brian Carlstrom and FCCNS President.
-Peter Eisenbarth gave remarks along with their thanks.
+The successful efforts of the Friends of the Cape Cod National Seashore (FCCNS) and many donors who made the Atlantic White Cedar Swamp Trial project a reality were celebrated.
+National Park Service staff, were joined by officers of the Friends with park participants in attendance.
+Superintendent Brian Carlstrom and FCCNS President and Peter Eisenbarth gave remarks along with their thanks.
 The group then took a tour of the trail with Seashore Plant Ecologist Steve Smith, PhD and Acting Chief of Facilities and Maintenance John DeFoe who led the work effort.
 Many thanks to all.
 L to R: Patricia Ryder, past president FCCNS, the Draz family (L to R Julian, Emmett, and Heather Draz) who made a significant donation to the effort in memory of Griswold “Gooz” Draz of Wellfleet, Peter Eisenbarth, current president FCCNS, and Park Superintendent, Brian Carlstrom.

 Repairs Complete on Atlantic White Cedar Swamp Trail -